 Identify watchers.
-One adult watcher is needed for every ten swimmers.
+One watcher (or "lookout") is needed for every ten swimmers.
+Watchers can be 16 years or older.
 This person assists the group by watching for possible emergencies.
 Lifeguards and watchers are stationed at separate posts.
 They stay out of the water, except in emergencies.
-American Red Cross (ARC) Basic Water Rescue, YMCA Aquatics Safety Assistant, or similar training is the preferred preparation.
-Alternately, the lifeguard may be able to give watchers an orientation.
+American Red Cross Water Safety for Parents and Caregivers (a free, 20-minute online course), YMCA Aquatics Safety Assistant, or similar training is the preferred preparation.
+Alternatively, the lifeguard may be able to give watchers an orientation.
 Again, check with your Girl Scout council in advance.

-These numbers are a minimum.
-The ratio of lifeguards and watchers to swimmers may need to be increased depending on the number of girls in one area, swimming level and ability, Girl Scout members with disabilities, age level and ability to follow instructions, type of swimming activity (instruction, recreation), type of swimming area, weather / water conditions, and rescue equipment available.
+The ratio of lifeguards and watchers to swimmers may need to be increased depending on the number of swimmers in one area, swimming level and ability, Girl Scout members with disabilities, age level and ability to follow instructions, type of swimming activity (instruction, recreation), type of swimming area, weather/water conditions, and rescue equipment available.

-Swimming Lifeguard and Watcher Ratios Number of Swimmers Lifeguards Watchers 1:10 Ratio 1 - 10 1 adult; see exception for pools above 1 11 - 25 1 adult; see exception for pools above 2 - 3 26 - 35 2 persons, at least 1 is an adult; others may be 16 years of age or older.
-3 - 4 36 - 50 2 persons, at least 1 is an adult; others may be 16 years of age or older.
-4 - 5
+5 Swimming Lifeguard and Watcher Ratios

+Number of Swimmers Lifeguards

+1-10 One adult; see more on pools below 1

+11-25 One adult; see more on pools below 2-3

+26-35 Two lifeguards, at least one is an adult; additional lifeguards may be 16 years of age or older 3-4

+36-50 Two lifeguards, at least one is an adult; additional lifeguards may be 16 years of age or older 4-5